 A Trip on the Key West Express

 Our favorite reason for recommending the Key West Express is because it makes getting to your destination part of your vacation.
 Getting there is half the fun!
-Like I mentioned earlier, the Key West Express has a stock bar, offers a variety of food items and the crew does everything to make your voyage a great one.
+Like I mentioned earlier, the ferry service boats have a stocked bar, offers a variety of food items and the crew does everything to make your voyage a great one.

 Once you leave the dock, you’ll slowly make your way out to the Gulf of Mexico.
 You’ll pass under the Matanzas Pass Bridge and turn past Bowditch Point Park.
 This is where the ferry will pick up speed.

-Departing Key West
+Key West to Fort Myers

 The boat leaves Key West at 6pm, but make sure you are there at least an hour to 45min early.
 You don’t want to miss the boat, something I’ve done once!
 That’s a story for another time though.

-You’ll arrive back in Fort Myers Beach/Marco Island around 9:30pm – 10pm.
-But during your trip back, depending on weather, there’s a good chance you’re going to be treated to one of the best sunsets you’ve ever seen.
+During your trip back, depending on weather, there’s a good chance you’re going to be treated to one of the best sunsets you’ve ever seen.
 You’ll be out at sea, no land in sight, and nothing to block the view of the sun sliding into the Gulf horizon.

 Where To Stay in Key West

-The Key West Express gets to Key West at noon, and departs at 6pm (back to terminal by 5pm).
+The boat arrives in Key West at noon, and departs at 6pm (back to terminal by 5pm).
 So that gives you about 5ish hours to explore and have a great time on island.

 We’ve stayed all over the island, from resorts, to B&B’s, and even a hostel, we are happy to give you a few ideas so you can spend more time in Key West.

-Here are a few more photos of the Key West Express to give you a feel for what I will be like.
+Here are a few more photos of the Key West Express experience to give you a feel for what I will be like.

-If you’ve been on the Key West Express or thinking about going, hit us up on Instagram @CaribbeanCastaways and tell us about your trip!
+If you’ve been on the Key West Express ferry or thinking about going, hit us up on Instagram @CaribbeanCastaways and tell us about your trip!
 We would also be happy to answer any questions you have about the trip.

-- Get your flight with Skyscanner or AirfarewatchDog (between them, you’ll never miss a cheap flight)
+Get your flight with Skyscanner (you’ll never miss a cheap flight)

-- Get your accommodation with Booking.com – They have great deals
+Get your accommodation with Booking.com – They have great deals

-- Find our recommended Caribbean hotels, restaurants, charters, & tours here
+Find our recommended Caribbean hotels, restaurants, charters, & tours here

 Need something else?
 Check out our list of favorite companies on our resources page